manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 1. Safety depends on synchrony.
 This is similar to [Dolev-Strong](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/).
 2. Safety is only guaranteed for non-faulty replicas: A replica may commit and then crash before any notify message is sent.

-*Simplifying assumption.* To simplify presentation, we assume that the client library sends the next command to be committed $\geq 2\Delta$ time after receiving commit notification for the previous command.
-This assumption allows the system to only have one active command that the replicas are working on.
-In a real system the primary will use internal batching (as in [PBFT](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf)).
+**Simplifying assumption: single shot.** To simplify the presentation we will focus on just *one* decision, not a sequence of decisions.
+[In the next post](...) we will show how to extend this to multi-shot agreement.

 ## Commit-notify: in the steady state